dresende/node-orm2/Adapters.md

 ### customTypes property

-Your driver should have a `customTypes` object, with the property names being the names of the custom types, and each value being the options relating to the type.
+Your adapter should have a `customTypes` object, with the property names being the names of the custom types, and each value being the options relating to the type.

 ### connect(cb) method (required)